asankah/chromium-api-list/README.md

 # Chromium API List

+---
+NOTICE: This repository is no longer being updated.

+The contents of the scripts -- as far as I know -- is still valid.
+You should still be able to construct a recent snapshot of the Chromium/Blink API surface using the instructions below.
+---

 This repository contains a single file that will contain the list of Blink APIs that are shipped with Chromium.
 The list should be updated roughly every day.